narrenorg/narrenschiff/docs/api/contributing.rst

     git remote add upstream https://github.com/narrenschiff/narrenschiff.git

-Then, you can fetch the changes made to the master, and then push them to your fork:
+Then, you can fetch changes made to the master, and push them to your fork:

 .. code-block:: sh